kenneth558/Dysusing-dispensation-no-more/Readme.md

 From Ecc.
 7:8-10 - "Better is the end of a thing than the beginning thereof...Say not thou, What is the cause that the former days were better than these? for thou dost not enquire wisely concerning this."

-Now faith is the successful outcome of one's endeavors to make envisioned desires to happen (Heb.
+Now faith is evidenced by your determined persistence on your endeavor until your envisioned desire materializes (from Heb.
 11:1 understood in context of the remainder of the chapter).
 Let's envision the kingdom of heaven and make it happen.
 The generation that does so, and there will be one, will be regarded as members of the Hebrews chapter 11 club.